hn/ginlong-solis/README.md

 Install the ESPHome firmware for the S3 stick as follows:

-1. Install the [ESPHome dashboard](https://esphome.io/guides/getting_started_hassio.html#installing-esphome-dashboard) for Home Assistant (at least version 2023.9.0).
+1. Install the [ESPHome Device Builder](https://esphome.io/guides/getting_started_hassio/#installing-esphome-device-builder) for Home Assistant (at least version 2023.9.0).
 1. If you not already have one, add a `secrets.yaml` to the ESPHome addon, containing at least `wifi_ssid`, `wifi_password`, `wifi_ap_ssid`, `wifi_ap_password`, `api_encryption_key` and `ota_password`.
 1. Add [solis-esphome-emw3080.yaml](solis-esphome-emw3080.yaml) to the ESPHome addon.
 1. Depending on your device type (standard inverter `INV`, hybrid inverter `ESINV` or export power manager `EPM`),